berchca/Gbacky/README.md

     ```bash
     sudo apt remove gbacky
     ```
-Configuration can be removed manually from ~/.config/Gbacky
+To remove the configuration, delete the files manually from ~/.config/Gbacky.

 ## Known Issues
 Release version of Gbacky has only been tested on my system, Linux Mint 21.3